TerminalAddict/loudas.com-website/_posts/2021-05-06-GWM-Cannon-LED-Lightbar-install.md

   - Outdoors
 comments: true
 ---
-A trip to bush in the new GWM Cannon showed up some need for better lighting.
+A trip to bush in the new GWM Cannon showed up some need for better lighting 💡.
 I arrived in the bush with Matt at a bit passed midnight; Matt had bought a spotlight with him, but I wanted something more permanent.
 So a trip to [Super Cheap Auto](https://www.supercheapauto.co.nz/){: target="_blank"} , and I'm undertaking a new project!
 Let's install a light bar on the GWM Cannon.